 Treat Co-Signing a Loan Very Seriously

-Find Out Why Co-Signing is Necessary
+Find Out Why Co-Signing is Needed

-Check if Your Friend or Family Member Can Pay
+Check if Your Friend or Family Member Can Pay Off The Loan

 Make Sure You Can Pay

-Know the Terms of the Loan
+Know the Terms & Other Details of the Loan

-Consider your Own Credit Score
+Consider The Impact On Your Credit Score